Action convergence of general hypergraphs and tensors: Introduction

 We also study other possible tensors associated with hypergraphs and their associated action convergence.
 In particular, we present possible choices to obtain meaningful limit objects for inhomogeneous and non-uniform hypergraph sequences.
 In particular, to the best of our knowledge, we are the first to introduce a meaningful convergence for non-uniform hypergraphs.
 Covering the case of non-uniform hypergraphs, our limit theory gives us a convergence for simplicial complexes as a special case answering a question in \cite{Bobrowski2022}.

-Generalising the results of \cite{backhausz2018action} is technically challenging as it requires us to use multi-linear operators and tensors instead of linear operators and matrices, which is technically challenging as there are fewer results.
+Generalising the results of \cite{backhausz2018action} is technically challenging as it requires us to use multi-linear operators and tensors instead of linear operators and matrices, for which there are fewer results.
 Furthermore, this generalisation also significantly complicates the associated notation.
-However, on a more conceptual level, the main challenge of understanding the limit objects of hypergraphs requires a deeper understanding of Action convergence to which we contribute here.
+However, on a more conceptual level, the main challenge of understanding the limit objects of hypergraphs requires a deeper understanding of action convergence to which we contribute here.